-BRASILIA Aug 18 (Reuters) - Environmentalist Marina Silva will enter Brazil's presidential race in a strong second place, backed by 21 percent of voters, and could overtake President Dilma Rousseff in a second-round runoff, a poll showed on Monday.
+BRASILIA Aug 18 Environmentalist Marina Silva will enter Brazil's presidential race in second place with the support of 21 percent of voters and would be tied with President Dilma Rousseff in a second-round runoff, a poll showed on Monday.

-Silva has drawn almost three times more support than the late center-left candidate Eduardo Campos who she is poised to replace in the race after his death last week in a plane crash.
+Silva has drawn almost three times more support than the late center-leftist candidate Eduardo Campos, who she is expected to replace in the race after his death last week in a plane crash.

-Support for Rousseff was unchanged at 36 percent, according to the Datafolha poll.
+Support for the leftist Rousseff was unchanged at 36 percent, according to the poll.

 It showed that Silva would deprive Rousseff of the votes needed to win the Oct.
-5 election outright and surpass her in a second-round runoff by 47 percent against 43 percent, within the poll's margin of error.
+5 election outright and surpass her in a second-round runoff by 47 percent of the votes against 43 percent, within the poll's margin of error.

-Silva, who won 19.3 percent in the 2010 presidential election as the Green Party candidate, is now outstripping centrist and market favourite Aecio Neves, who remained at 20 percent.
+Silva, who won 19.3 percent in the 2010 presidential election, is now polling ahead of centrist Aecio Neves, the market favorite, who remained at 20 percent.